avkonst/hookstate/hookstate.js.org/docs2/docs/04-nested-state.md

 3. to use a state hook on the global state within `TaskEditor` component
 4. to apply a selector function for a hook using the passed field index (to make sure every individual child component does not use more than what it needs for rendering)

-All of these points (1-4) have got disadvantages but still do not provide with the same performance gain as the scopped state does:
+All these points (1-4) have got disadvantages but still do not provide with the same performance gain as the scopped state does:

 1. exposure of a local state outside of a component is not ideal
 2. indexes of fields? ok, maybe this is not much complex, because this is only one level of nesting.
 This would quickly become non scalable approach, if fields were deeply nested or indexes had dynamic structure, like for the [recursive state](./recursive-state).